 Once your birds are old enough to live outside, you'll need to provide them with a roosting area with a roof, protection from predators, and access to fresh pasture or range—ideally, open grass that is 4 to 6 inches long.
 The essential requirements for raising turkeys include:

 - Protection from predators

-- Places to dust bathe
+- Places to dust-bathe

 - Roosts to fly up into at night

-- Access to range
+- Access to range grass

+Whether your turkeys are allowed free movement over range pasture or are being confined in a pen area, the fencing material should be as high as possible, at least 4 feet, given that these birds can and will fly.
 You can also trim the wing feathers of rogue flyers, as most turkeys will probably stay in the pen happily unless something disturbs them.
-If you can top the fence with netting, it will help protect them and prevent escape.
+In a pen environment, topping the fence with netting will protect the birds and prevent escape.

-Make sure the fencing is flush to the ground and sturdy so that the turkeys are protected from predators such as fox, raccoons, weasels and neighborhood dogs.
+Make sure the fencing is flush to the ground and sturdy so that the turkeys are protected from predators such as fox, raccoons, weasels, and neighborhood dogs.

 Housing for Breeding Turkeys

 There are special requirements if you are raising breeding pairs of toms and hens to lay and hatch eggs.
 When raising breeding birds, you will need to provide for winter housing and nesting.